Add commnadbar button, Outlook 2007 ribbon bar, tabs.

 Adding property pages to Outlook folders

-Outlook add-in project
+The structure of the Outlook add-in project

 The add-in project includes the following items:

-• The project source files (ProjectName.*).
+• Project source files (ProjectName.*)

-Step #2 – Add-in Express COM Add-in module
+Step 2.
+COM Add-in module

-The COM Add-in module (MyOutlookAddin1_IMPL.pas and MyOutlookAddin1_IMPL.dfm) is the core part of the COM add-in project.
-It is the container of the Add-in Express components, which allow you to concentrate on the functionality of your add-in.
-You specify add-in properties in the module's properties, add Add-in Express components to the module's designer, and write the functional code of your add-in in this module.
-The code for MyAddin1_IMPL.pas is as follows:
+The add-in module (MyOutlookAddin1_IMPL.pas and MyOutlookAddin1_IMPL.dfm) is the core part of the COM add-in project.
+It is a container for Add-in Express components.
+You specify the add-in properties in the module's properties, add the required components to the module's designer, and write the functional code of your add-in in this module.

 unit MyOutlookAddin1_IMPL;